nikhil-dewangan/js-code-youtube/README.md

 A JWT is made up of three parts, separated by dots ('.'):
 1. Header 2.
 Payload 3.Signature
 # git repo.
+git is one type of tool to version control system.